OPS-E2E-PPE/VBA-Docs/api/Word.Global.DDETerminateAll.md

 ## Syntax

 _expression_. `DDETerminateAll`

 _expression_ A variable that represents a '[Global](Word.Global.md)' object.
 Optional.

 ## Remarks

 This method does not close channels opened to Word by client applications.
 Using this method is the same as using the **DDETerminate** method for each open channel.

- **Security Note**

 If you interrupt a macro that opens a DDE channel, you may inadvertently leave a channel open.
 Open channels are not closed automatically when a macro ends, and each open channel uses system resources.
 For this reason, it is a good idea to use this method when you are debugging a macro that opens one or more DDE channels.